Welcome to the Rabbit Hole

 As my face began to heal, I continued to read the science and learn how intricate, vast, and complicated skin is.
 I continued to follow influencers who insisted that all skin could be perfect.

 Every ingredient I experiment with gets a wrestling.
-I’m a skeptic who reads vendor descriptions with a sneer.
+I’m a skeptic who reads vendor descriptions with caution.
 I don’t believe marketing copy.
 (I don’t believe the ding dang dalai lama.)
 But I believe in science, empirical knowledge, and curiosity.

 Rabbit hole reads can be a lot.
 They take me years to create.
 Literally.
 So if you follow them, thank you.